 Logo Goes Boom

 In 2017, the International Society of Explosives Engineers, or ISEE, contacted Insomniac Studios to revise its logo.
-The organization felt its logo required an update.
 Several technical issues plagued the logo, chief amongst which were the lack of a scalable vector file format, a hand-drawn original logo and costly difficulties reproducing the logo in various media.

 These are the people who can drop a ten-story building within inches of its own footprint.